Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Above 18%DangerousDifficult to achieve healthy profit

-Labor benchmarks:
+Labor efficiency benchmarks:

 Excellent25–28%15+